Aryan0610/Calendar/README.md

 </br>
 An clock element has been added
 </br>
-The date of the event has been added under the tilte of the events
+The date of the event has been added under the title of the events